The CodeCoda Software Development Process!

 |Delivered||The code is committed to a repository, and delivered to a proper application environment (preview, QA, Staging or Live)|

 Our Code Review process ensures that every piece of code is reviewed and approved by 2 different developers than the one who developed it.
-Our approach of Continuous Integration (CI), baked in Unit Testing, Automated Functional Testing, and other best practices allow only the best of breed code to pass into real life code bases.
+Our approach of Continuous Integration (CI), baked in Unit Testing, Automated Functional Testing, testing the graphical user interface, and other best practices allow only the best of breed code to pass into real life code bases.
 We thrive to focus around 5% of our time on reviewing and ensuring our work is conform with our own, and best quality delivered for our clients!Code Metrics

 Automated test tools like Sonar, Jenkins or Travis CI are used to check our code bases regularly.
 Fixed procedures ensure and prevent cyclomatic complexity and repeated code.
 With the outcome of tests we aim at improving codebases and avoiding bottlenecks which can arise during development.
 We also achieve outstanding test coverage by allowing automation to deliver reports.Continuous Integration (CI) / Continuous Development (CD)